Lean Six Sigma Green Belt Program

 - Understand and apply the five step DMAIC model as a framework to organize process improvement activity.

-- Employ a wide range of process improvement techniques within the DMAIC model.
+- Employ a wide range of process improvement techniques within the DMAIC model and lean manufacturing methodologies.

 - Employ your Lean Six Sigma skills to lead a successful process improvement project delivering meaningful results to the organization.

 This forty-hour program will be offered beginning in the Winter.
 All sessions run from 8:30 am until 5:00 pm.
 Lunch is provided, and participants are invited to arrive at 8:00 for a light continental breakfast.
 (Students must communicate any dietary restrictions at registration.)

 To successfully complete this course, you must attend all of the classroom sessions and successfully complete all course quizzes.
 AM&T will provide you with a Certificate of Training Completion.

 Do I need a project to complete the training?
 No. We do not require a project for training, though we strongly recommend that you accompany the coursework with a meaningful project.
 A real-world project will significantly enhance the learning experience because you can use it to directly practice the concepts and tools as you complete the course.
 You will have access to the course instructor prior to training to assist with project selection.